mojtabaahn/minimal/README.md

 its a simple limited shot of the project

 surely I appreciate any contributions.

+  and here we go